 Forbes said this about branding, “Brands are psychology and science brought together as a promise mark.
 Products have life cycles.
 Brands outlive products.”

 Your branding defines your company and should run throughout every aspect of it.
-From your business card to your website, your branding should be visible.
+From your business card to your trade show booth backwall to your website, your branding should be visible.
 It’s the key to successful marketing.

-You could incorporate all the best booth ideas on this planet.
-But there is nothing worse than a trade show booth design that is irrelevant.
+You could incorporate all the best display ideas on this planet.
+But there is nothing worse than a trade show booth design that is irrelevant or outdated.
 It may even cause confusion among visitors.

 Keep your branding clear and consistent throughout the entire booth area.
-From banners and freebies to interactive experiences and leaflets, make sure you stick to your theme.
+From your banners to the promotional items you’re giving out to interactive experiences and “Slim Jims,” make sure you stick to your theme.

 2. Master Your First Impression